LD2Studio/gobotics/README.md

 - Simulates all rigid physical objects.
 - The design of the robots is implemented in Gobotics based on a description that follows the [URDF standard](http://wiki.ros.org/urdf/XML).
 Only *fixed*, *continuous*, *revolute* and *prismatic* joints are supported at the moment.
+- Ray sensor is implemented (like **Lidar**).
 - The robots can be controlled manually from the keyboard or a gamepad.
 - The robots are accessible from a Python script to control them remotely (still limited use).
 - Extra URDF tags for Gobotics (Differential Drive, Grouped joints, 4 Mecanum wheels Drive).

-Features still missing are sensors, cameras, ...
+Features still missing are cameras, ...
 To be continued.

 ## Usage